Abandoned For 350 Years

 All three Salinas Pueblo Missions were abandoned in the 1670's and the surviving inhabitants assimilated into neighboring pueblos.

-To see my photos from the Abo Ruins, click here.
+To see all of my posts from the Salinas Pueblo Missions,click here.

 The Best Photo I Never Shot